Edition #2. The Hail Mary Friday Club: Where Does Fear Come From?

 Photo credit: Moresapien

-For years, marketers have been using this highly effective strategy to gain our trust and get us to buy their stuff.
-We naturally gravitate to the familiar, so why not use this hack to our advantage?
+For years, marketers have been using this highly effective strategy to get us to buy their stuff.
+We naturally gravitate to the familiar, so why not use this brain hack to our advantage?

 The butterflies and anxiety that come with trying something new may never go away.
 But what if operating alongside your fear started to feel like business as usual?
 Imagine the freedom!